frksteenhoff/ClimApp/README.md

 **Conceputal drawings**
 * Overview of the architecture of the app (work in progress)

-### Follow the app development
-Interactive screen visualization can be found as a preview here: [https://invis.io/W3EQCCGSN](https://invis.io/W3EQCCGSN)

-The colors have been changed in order to fit the color palette of the logo -- not all functionality is made available in preview yet.

 ## Requirements and installation
 The scripts in Jupyter Notebooks require an installation of Python 2.7.